pingswept/me30-website/content/notes/discriminatory-design.md

 Share your findings across the three technologies and discuss the following question:

 How does the potential for discriminatory benefits & burdens compare across automatic soap dispensers, elder care robots, and EV batteries?
+To what extent is each of these technologies an example of discriminatory design, if at all?

 After your group discussion, post your answer in the Canvas quiz for today's activity.